 Doha’s most popular shopping venue is Villaggio Mall on Al Waab Street.
 A vast Italian-style building packed with top-name designer boutiques, restaurants, a skating rink, and a Venetian canal with mini-gondolas.

 Wander along the Corniche and step aboard one of the small dhows, festooned with lights, for a tour of the bay with views of the city’s glittering towers reflected in the calm waters of the Gulf.

 Enjoy some of the finest Arabic/Lebanese food in Doha, followed by a relaxing shisha pipe, in a waterfront restaurant with a terrace giving stunning views over the sea.
 Al Mourjan (tel: 4483 4423).

 The liveliest club scene in the city is the Qube nightclub/bar at the Ramada Plaza, where the energetic groove the night away until 2am.
 Don’t forget your passport!

-Taxi For distinctive turquoise Karwa metered taxis call 4458 8888 to book; allow one hour.
+Taxi: For distinctive turquoise Karwa metered taxis call one hour ahead.
 Check outside hotels and malls or hail one on the street.

-Car All major rental companies have stands at Doha International Airport.
-Cars can be pre-booked at a hotel."
+Car: All major rental companies have stands at Doha International Airport.

 Source: Qatar Airways